-Please note: Burgundy Broccolini is not available for 2020, we will be substituting with a very similar variety, Santee Broccolini.
+Please note: Burgundy is not available and will be substituted with Santee Organic Broccolini, a very similar variety.

 Plant seeds 1⁄4-1⁄2 inches deep.
 Transplant or thin small plants to 15-18 inches apart in rows 32-36 inches apart.
 Transplants can be started in April for May planting.
 Transplant after 3-4 weeks.
 Use a starter fertilizer, soaking the root ball thoroughly prior to transplanting.
 Direct seed in late spring, as seedlings can tolerate a light frost.
 Transplant outdoors 12–24" apart for sprouting broccoli in rows 18–36" apart.